Burn injuries can be painful, expensive & devastating. Our Dallas personal injury lawyers are here to help.

 If your burn was caused by malfunctioning equipment or faulty machinery (e.g., a scalding oil burn caused by a defective or inherently unsafe deep fryer), you may actually have a product liability claim against the manufacturer.

 If you suffer a burn injury at work, your legal options may hinge upon whether or not your employer subscribes to a state-run workers’ compensation insurance program.
 If they do, you might actually be barred from filing a negligence claim against the company.
 Work injury cases are unique in Texas, and it’s vital that you speak to an attorney about your options before making any decisions regarding your potential claim.

 Winning Your Case

-As is the case in all personal injury cases, you, as the plaintiff, have the burden of proof.
+As is the case in all personal injury cases, you as the plaintiff have the burden of proving your case.
 You must be able to prove that the defendant is liable for your injuries to win your case, and you must be able to demonstrate the value of your damages in order to recover compensation.